 Sleep aids should only be used temporarily in the short-term to fix potential sleep disorders, and not be seen as a long-term solution.
 There’s an increased risk of dependency and other adverse side effects when you consume sleep aids for an extended period.

-In addition, sleep aids are not safe to use while you’re pregnant, breastfeeding a baby, or under the influence of alcohol or drugs.
+Besides, sleep aids are not safe to use while you’re pregnant, breastfeeding a baby, or under the influence of alcohol or drugs.
 They should also not be combined with other medications.

 And while sleep aids may cause side effects, if used for a short period of time, once you stop taking them, those side effects should vanish.